Here’s everything you need to know about our Second Home Options – key features, how it works, helpful links, guides and brochures.

 Unlock cash from your second home with our flexible lifetime mortgages.
-Our Second Home Options give you control over your loan repayments.
-With our Second Home Voluntary Select Options, you can choose to repay up to 10% of your loan each year.
-Or, with our Second Home Lifestyle Options, you can let the interest build with no monthly repayments.
+With our Second Home Options, you can choose to repay up to 10% of your loan each year or let the interest build with no monthly repayments.

 Second Home Voluntary Select Options

 Our Second Home Voluntary Select Options allow you to make voluntary payments of up to 10% of the initial loan amount each year, without any early repayment charges.

 For example, if you decide to borrow £30,000, you can choose to pay back up to £3,000 each year without any penalties.